SLOW DESIGN & BUSINESS IMMERSIONS

 Immersions are co-hosted by a roster of inspiring, ethical, independent entrepreneurs, designers, artisans, makers, scientists, and experts.
-Lived practices and philosophies are witnessed and participated in first hand at workshops, farms, and businesses across the island.
+Lived practices and philosophies are participated in first hand at workshops, farms, and businesses across the island.
 All this occurs during 6 day group stays in historic fincas.

 Group facilitation serves to fine tune and integrate the learnings; participants receive support in applying them to their own agendas.
 Visual content, documentation, and action plans are created to take home and plug in to their own businesses, industries, and lives.

 These are very personal experiences – seeds of ongoing relationships are born while learning and collaborating in a close group.
 A casual, collaborative, and convivial environment awaits.